City of Lincoln and Lancaster County Coronavirus (COVID-19) Mitigation and Response

 Face coverings required in indoor spaces open to public

-Mayor Leirion Gaylor Baird and the Lincoln-Lancaster County Health Department have issued a new local Directed Health Measure (DHM) that will require all individuals age five and older to wear a face covering when they are in an indoor space that is open to the public unless six feet of separation from others at all times can be achieved.
+Mayor Leirion Gaylor Baird and the Lincoln-Lancaster County Health Department have issued a new local Directed Health Measure (DHM) that continues to require all individuals age five and older to wear a face covering when they are in an indoor space that is open to the public unless six feet of separation can be maintained.
 The DHM also requires business owners to ensure their patrons age five and older wear face coverings any time they cannot maintain six feet of separation with non-household members.

 The DHM includes exceptions.
 Masks are not required for the following:

-- Individuals seated at a bar or restaurant to eat or drink, or while immediately consuming food or beverages
+- Is seated at a bar or restaurant to eat or drink, or while immediately consuming food or beverages;

-- Those obtaining a service or purchasing goods or services that requires the temporary removal of the face covering
+- Is obtaining a service or purchasing goods or services that requires the temporary removal of the face covering during the service or the purchase;

-- A person giving a speech, lecture, or broadcast to an audience as long as six feet of distance from other individuals is maintained
+- Is giving a speech, lecture, or broadcast to an audience so long as six (6) feet of distancing from other individuals is maintained and only while said speech, lecture, or broadcast is being delivered; or,

-Law enforcement will only issue tickets to individuals for non-compliance as a last resort.
-Mayor Gaylor Baird said the City will focus on education rather than enforcement.
+Mayor Gaylor Baird said the City will continue to focus on education rather than enforcement, but will prosecute repeated offenses or deliberate non-compliance.
 Those who observe suspected violations should not call the Police or Sheriff's 911 or non-emergency numbers.
 Those lines of communication must remain open for emergencies.
 Those situations should be reported to UPLNK either through the phone app or online at UPLNK.lincoln.ne.gov.
 Businesses with questions on the DHM may call 402-441-6280.

 - Indoor gatherings will be limited 50 people or 50% of rated occupancy (not to exceed 10,000).